ahgroup/DSAIDE/auxilliary/to-do.md

 * Continue streamlining code base to make it more general/modular/flexible

+* Switch plot and text production to DSAIRM setoup

-* Write up all solutions into the DSAIDEsolutions repository
+* Write up all solutions into the DSAIRMsolutions repository

 * Make sure to follow ROpenSci guidelines, submit for review: https://github.com/ropensci/onboarding